Kalki (TV series): Plot

-Kalki is the story about a woman named Kalki (Khusbhu Sundar), who falls in love with multimillionaire Mano (Abhishek).
-With the permission of Mano's family, they get married.
-Kalki also takes part in Mano's businesses.
-Later Mano learns that he has cancer and he will die soon, so he acts as if he hates Kalki (So that when he dies, she would break down).
-Later after Mano dies, in a very unavoidable situation, Kalki marries Mano's younger brother (Shyam Ganesh).
-The rest of the story is about how she manages the family business and how it got along with her husband.
+A woman named Kalki (Khusbhu Sundar) falls in love with multimillionaire Mano (Abhishek).
+With the permission of Mano's family, they get married, and Kalki takes part in Mano's businesses.
+Later Mano learns that he has cancer and will die soon; after he does, Kalki marries Mano's younger brother (Shyam Ganesh) and continues to run the family business.